 - 1 tbsp jojoba oil

 - Using a funnel, pour oils and essential oils into a glass bottle with a dropper top.
 Place the lid back on and gently shake to combine.
 Use up to 2-3 times a week.

-- When washing hair, add 1 tsp baking soda to shampoo if you have trouble getting the serum out of your hair.
+- When washing hair, add one teaspoon of baking soda to shampoo if you have trouble getting the serum out of your hair.

 What’s your story with dry hair?
 Have you made hair serums before?
 What’s worked for you?
 Share in the comments below.

 Lots of love,